 The main thrust of the work described here has been the use of the external camera to measure robot pose and the subsequent use of this information, in conjunction with information computed on board the robot, to develop a motion model for the robot and a sensor error model.
-This is rather different to most existing work on developing vision models within RoboCup, for example [3, 10, 16, 17, 24], which has tended to concentrate on the automated segmentation of images, especially with an eye to handling changing illumination of the playing field, or work such as [21], which has concentrated on automatically identifying landmarks from sensor data.
+This is rather different to most existing work on developing vision models within RoboCup, for example [3, 10, 16, 17, 24], which has tended to concentrate on the automated segmentation of images, especially with an eye to handling

-&lt;sup>5 Taking due account of the orientation of the robot in that frame of reference.
+5 Taking due account of the orientation of the robot in that frame of reference.

-&lt;sup>6 In fact we combined taking pictures with the motion measurements required for the motion model.
+6 In fact we combined taking pictures with the motion measurements required for the motion model.